psyfreak/blockchain/part6-capstone/Blockchain-Capstone-master/README.md

 ## Documented steps
 1. I conducted all above steps from 1-5 and deployed contract to rinkeby and minted 10 tokens.
+   The abi can be found below or here: /eth-contracts/build/SolnSquareVerifier.json => abi
 2. I imported the token contract in meta mask.
 3. Registered on open sea => collection already shown.
    - Listing OpenSea: https://testnets.opensea.io/collection/housetoken-2rnessub6o